dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 #### 2. Rebase your working branch

-- In a PowerShell prompt, you need to do the following.
+In a PowerShell prompt, you need to do the following:

 ```plaintext
 cd <path to cloned repository>      # This is the path to your cloned repository.
 I.e. cd C:\Source\ComputerManagementDsc.